 Most functions and operations do not work on objects of type dip_image_array, but the functions imarfun and iterate allow operations to be performed on all images in an array.
 See Section 4.10 for more information on these functions.
-The functions size and ndims behave differently when their input is an array of images.
+The functions size, length, ndims and end behave differently when their input is an array of images.
 In this case, they work on the array itself, instead of on the images in it.
+Instead of using these functions, consider using imsize and imarsize.
+The first one always returns the size of the image, even if it is an image array, the second one always returns the size of the image array, even if it is a 1x1 array. length(a) can be written as max(imsize(a)), and ndims can be written as length(imsize(a)).

 Concatenation of images does not produce an image array, but a larger image.
-Furthermore, concatenation of image arrays also produces a singe image, where the image arrays are first concatenated to form an image.
-For example,
+Furthermore, concatenation of image arrays also produces a singe image, where the image arrays are first